Captain Carrot and His Amazing Zoo Crew!: Fictional history

+Earth-C

-The various members of the Zoo Crew lived on a parallel Earth that, during DC's Pre-Crisis Multiverse system, was named "Earth-C".
-Earth-C consisted of a world where various anthropomorphized talking animals existed; the series featured many animal-themed pun names for real-world aspects.
+The various members of the Zoo Crew lived on a parallel Earth that, during DC's Pre-Crisis multiverse system, was named Earth-C. Earth-C consisted of a world where various anthropomorphized talking animals existed; the series featured many animal-themed pun names for real-world aspects.
 For instance, the Zoo Crew operated out of "Follywood, Califurnia", a parody of Hollywood, California.
 Similarly named Earth-C cities include "Gnu York" (New York City), "Tallahatchee" (Tallahassee, Florida), and "Loondon" (London).
 Countries on Earth-C include "Cornada" (Canada), and the "United Species of America" (United States of America); the capital of the United Species was "Waspington, D.C."
 (Washington, D.C.).

 The President of the United Species of America was "Mallard Fillmore" (a reference to the 13th president of the United States, Millard Fillmore).
-Other famous figures of Earth-C included "Liz Whaler" (Elizabeth Taylor), "Marlin Brando" (Marlon Brando), "Byrd Rentals" (Burt Reynolds) and "Rova Barkitt" (Rona Barrett)---the last two of whom became members of the Zoo Crew as Rubberduck and Yankee Poodle, respectively.
+Other famous figures of Earth-C included "Liz Whaler" (Elizabeth Taylor), "Marlin Brando" (Marlon Brando), "Byrd Rentals" (Burt Reynolds) and "Rova Barkitt" (Rona Barrett) – the last two of whom became members of the Zoo Crew as Rubberduck and Yankee Poodle, respectively.

 Historical figures and events on Earth-C also parallel those of the real world, including the "Second Weird War" (World War II; Earth-C's version featured the U.S. and the Allies fighting the "Ratzis" (Nazis)) and President Abraham Linkidd (a goat, Earth-C's version of Abraham Lincoln), who was immortalized in the nation's capital in the "Linkidd Memorial".